 The R.S.P.B. have a large reserve – Geltsdale – just 2 miles away.
 Here they have created excellent walking and it is part of the re-planting of Geltsdale Forest with native trees.
 At the moment they are only about waist high but it is fascinating to see.

 The two reserves are so different they make for contrasting days out.

-We do not have a spa or beauty centre but with advance booking a local beauty therapist will come to the hotel.
-Alternatively there is a very highly regarded beauty and massage salon in Brampton.
+With advance booking, we can arrange for a local beauty therapist to come to the hotel.
+Please discuss this with us at time of booking.
+Alternatively there is a very highly regarded beauty and massage salon just down the road in Brampton.

 Guests preferring to stay in the hotel can relax in one of the lounges, enjoy the tranquillity of the gardens from the outside terrace with tea and homemade cake, maybe even treating themselves to one of our delicious afternoon teas.
 Guests can also try their hand at a game of croquet on the front lawn – full equipment and instructions for how to play are available.